SkyWalker541/PT-SkyWalker541/README.md

 ## Parameters

-Full parameter documentation, recommended settings per system, and editing defaults are covered in **README_GLSL.md** included with the shader files.
+Full parameter documentation, recommended settings per system, and editing defaults are covered in **README_GLSL.md** for the RetroArch version and **README_NextUI.md** for the NextUI version, both included with the shader files.

 ---